CodingAvenue/codestop-course-php-advance/content/CustomExceptions/CustomExceptions.q.md

  - syntax error, unexpected `'{'`, expecting `'('` in /DivideByZeroException.php on line number 5

- - syntax error, unexpected `')'`, expecting variable (T_VARIABLE) in /Main.php on line number 18
+ - syntax error, unexpected `')'`, expecting variable (T_VARIABLE) in /main.php on line number 18

  - Uncaught Error: Function name must be a string in /DivideByNegativeException.php on line number 11

 :::

-/// type=CR, id=e1359fb8-0dfd-48e3-b96d-3fba4545b61f, answer=[tests/CustomExceptions/CorrectMultipleErrorsTest.php], filename=[Main.php,DivideByZeroException.php,DivideByNegativeException.php]
+/// type=CR, id=e1359fb8-0dfd-48e3-b96d-3fba4545b61f, answer=[tests/CustomExceptions/CorrectMultipleErrorsTest.php], filename=[main.php,DivideByZeroException.php,DivideByNegativeException.php]

-Correct the code so that it outputs the string `Exception caught: A negative number as a divisor is encountered in /Main.php`.
+Correct the code so that it outputs the string `Exception caught: A negative number as a divisor is encountered in /main.php`.

 ```php
 <?php